-- a) The 15.8 acre parcel being part of Lot 20, Concession 10, also described as part of Lots 9, 22 and 27, Registered Plan No. 210, north side of Queen St. West, part of which is designated Residential, shall be provided street access for residential development from Queen Street West through that portion of the lands designated Highway Commercial. - b) In addition to the uses permitted within the Residential designation, the permitted uses on the land described as Lots 1, 2 and 3, east side of James Street and north side of Queen Street, Registered Plan No. 225 shall include those uses legally existing on this land on the date of adoption of this Official Plan, a barber shop, a hairdressing shop, a shoe repair shop, a dressmaker shop, a tailor shop, a photographic studio, a business or professional office, and an automobile leasing establishment. - c) In addition to the uses permitted within the Residential designation and notwithstanding the policies of Section 3.1.3.11 of this Official Plan, the permitted uses on the land described as part of Lot 17, Concession 15, on the west side of Thames Road North, north side of Queen Street West, in the Town of St. Marys shall include single-wide or double-wide mobile homes.
+- In addition to the uses permitted within the "Residential" designation and notwithstanding the policies of Section 3.1.3.11 of this Official Plan, the permitted uses on the land described as part of Lot 17, Concession 15, on the west side of Thames Road North, north side of Queen Street West, in the Town of St. Marys shall include single-wide or double-wide mobile homes.
 Any mobile home development shall be subject to the following: - that each mobile home site is developed on full municipal services including sanitary sewers, water supply, storm drainage, and electric supply; - ii) that any proposed residential development shall require an amendment to the Zoning By-law.
-The Zoning By-law Amendment shall regulate elements such as the number, frontage, depth, and area of mobile home sites, a minimum floor area for the mobile home units, and the location of the mobile home units on the site; - iii) that prior to the establishment of any residential development, the owner shall enter into a site plan agreement pursuant to Section 51 of the Planning Act, RSO 1990; - iv) that an Environmental Site Assessment be completed in accordance with the Ministry of the Environment "Guidelines for Use at d) In addition to the uses permitted in the Residential land use designation, a use described as a country inn and accessory uses shall be a permitted use on the land described as Lots 34 to 42, inclusive, northwest side of Thomas Street, Lots 34 to 37, inclusive, southeast side of Ontario Street, Lot 29, northwest side of Ontario Street, Lot 29, southeast side of Salina Street, part of Lot 23 in the Thames Concession, Block H, and part of Block J, on part of Lot 24, Thomas Concession, Registered Plan No. 235 in the Town of St. Marys.
+The Zoning By-law Amendment shall regulate elements such as the number, frontage, depth, and area of mobile home sites, a minimum floor area for the mobile home units, and the location of the mobile home units on the site; - that prior to the establishment of any residential development, the owner shall enter into a site plan agreement pursuant to Section 51 of the Planning Act, RSO 1990; - iv) that an Environmental Site Assessment be completed in accordance with the Ministry of the Environment "Guidelines for Use at Contaminated Sites in Ontario (1996)" and that any actions required as a result of the report be completed to the satisfaction of the Town. - In addition to the uses permitted in the "Residential" land use designation, a use described as a country inn and accessory uses shall be a permitted use on the land described as Lots 34 to 42, inclusive, northwest side of Thomas Street, Lots 34 to 37, inclusive, southeast side of Ontario Street, Lot 29, northwest side of Ontario Street, Lot 29, southeast side of Salina Street, part of Lot 23 in the Thames Concession, Block H, and part of Block J, on part of Lot 24, Thomas Concession, Registered Plan No. 235 in the Town of St. Marys.